servusdei2018/servusdei2018.github.io/s24/EE321/WK4.md

 ## Truncated Signal

 A signal may be truncated by multiplying it by a pulse.
+The resulting signal is defined within the window bounded by the pulse.

 ## Sinc Function